SeungyeonOh-1999/MVA/README.md

 <br>

 The repository provides R code for implementing MVA, along with simulation examples.
-If you happen to notice any errors in my code, I would greatly appreciate it if you could kindly let me know by reaching out to me at this email address.
+If you happen to notice any errors in my code, I would greatly appreciate it if you could kindly let me know by reaching out to me at the email address provided below.

 thisissyoh@gmail.com